mercadopago/devsite-docs/guides/in-person-payments/integration-api/introduction.en.md

-# Lean about the Integrations API
+# Lean about the Point Integrations API

-The Integrations API allows you to connect your points of sale (POS) to the Point ecosystem, in order to receive payments in the terminals that you have configured and guarantee a unified payment experience.
+The Point Integrations API allows you to connect your points of sale (POS) to the Point ecosystem, in order to receive payments in the terminals that you have configured and guarantee a unified payment experience.

 ![Diagram 1](/images/mobile/pdv-flow.png)